World War II by country: Turkey

 Turkey was neutral until several months before the end of the war, at which point it joined the Allied powers.
 Prior to the outbreak of war, Turkey signed a Mutual Aid Pact with France and Britain in 1939.
 After the German invasion of France, however, Turkey remained neutral, relying on a clause excusing them if military action might bring conflict with the USSR, which, after the division of Poland, Turkey feared, as East Thrace including Istanbul and the Caucasian borderlands were especially vulnerable to a potential Soviet attack.
 Then, in June 1941, after neighboring Bulgaria joined the Axis and allowed Germany to move troops through to invade Yugoslavia and Greece, Turkey signed a treaty of friendship with Germany.

 Turkey was an important producer of chromite, which is a key ingredient in the manufacture of stainless steel and refractory brick, and Germany had limited access to it.
 The key issue in Turkey's negotiations with both sides was the sale of chromite to Germany or to the Allies.
 The Allies had access to other sources and mainly bought the chromite in order to preclude its sale to Germany.
 Turkey halted its sales to Germany in April 1944 and broke off relations in August.
 Turkey declared war on the Axis powers in February 1945, after the Allies made its invitation to the inaugural meeting of the United Nations (along with the invitations of several other nations) conditional on full belligerency.
-No Turkish troops ever saw combat.
+There is no record that Turkish troops ever saw combat.

+The main theme of Eric Ambler's 1940 spy thriller Journey Into Fear is the efforts of Britain and Germany to get Turkey to join them – or at least prevent it from joining the other.
+At the time of writing, it was far from clear what Turkey's role in the war would be.

-It is noteworthy that in the March 8, 1943 entry in the Diary of Anne Frank, Anne is recording the jubilation felt by herself and her family at the news that Turkey had joined the war on the side of the Allies, replaced on the following day by disappointment when hearing that in fact Turkey had not actually joined the war, all that happened was a Turkish minister saying that Turkey might end its neutrality at some future time.
-This phenomenon of a jubilation followed by disappointment was not limited to the hidden Jews alone.
-In the March 9 entry is recounted that a newsboy on Amsterdam's Dam Square had been calling out "Turkey stands with England!
-Read all about it!" and that a sizeable crowd turned out to buy the paper.
+In her March 18, 1943, entry in The Diary of Anne Frank, Frank recorded the jubilation she and her family felt at the news that Turkey had joined the war on the side of the Allies, replaced on the following day by disappointment upon hearing that in fact Turkey had not actually joined the war, only that a Turkish minister said that Turkey might end its neutrality at some future time.